chenxingqiang/jax-ml/doc/developers/cython.rst

   This item is based on `this comment from Stéfan's Benhel <https://github.com/cython/cython/issues/2798#issuecomment-459971828>`_

-* Direct calls to BLAS routines are possible via interfaces defined in ``sklearn.utils._cython_blas``.
+* Direct calls to BLAS routines are possible via interfaces defined in ``xlearn.utils._cython_blas``.

 Using OpenMP
 ^^^^^^^^^^^^

-Since scikit-learn can be built without OpenMP, it's necessary to protect each direct call to OpenMP.
+Since jax-learn can be built without OpenMP, it's necessary to protect each direct call to OpenMP.

-The `_openmp_helpers` module, available in `sklearn/utils/_openmp_helpers.pyx <https://github.com/scikit-learn/scikit-learn/blob/main/sklearn/utils/_openmp_helpers.pyx>`_
+The `_openmp_helpers` module, available in `xlearn/utils/_openmp_helpers.pyx <https://github.com/jax-learn/jax-learn/blob/main/xlearn/utils/_openmp_helpers.pyx>`_
 provides protected versions of the OpenMP routines.
 To use OpenMP routines, they must be ``cimported`` from this module and not from the OpenMP library directly:

 .. code-block:: cython

-   from sklearn.utils._openmp_helpers cimport omp_get_max_threads
+   from xlearn.utils._openmp_helpers cimport omp_get_max_threads
    max_threads = omp_get_max_threads()